michealroberts/koroutine-web-crawler/README.md

 ## Dependencies

+This project is designed to be dependency light, and only uses the following dependencies:

+- github.com/xlab/treeprint

 I am not an expert in printing trees, so I have use the xlab/treeprint package to print the tree structure of the crawled URLs.
 The package is available at https://github.com/xlab/treeprint.

+- github.com/stretchr/testify/assert

+Because nobody likes to reinvent the testing wheel.